starasking/Notes/all_about_boosting.rst

 AdaBoost, short for Adaptive Boosting, is a machine learning meta-algorithm formulated by Yoav Freund and Robert Schapire.

   * It can be used in conjunction with many other learning algorithms ('weak learner') is combined into a weighted sum that represents the final output of the boosted classifer.
-  * (*) AdaBoost is sensitive to noisy data and outliers. (noisy data and outliers have high chances to be up-weightened)
+  * (*) AdaBoost is sensitive to noisy data and outliers. (noisy data and outliers have high chances to be up-weighted)
   * In some problems it can be less susceptible to the overfitting problem than other learning algorithms. (?)
   * The individual learners can be weak, but as long as the performance of each one is slightly better than random guessing, the final model can be proven to converge to a strong learner.
   * When used with decision tree learning, information gatherd at each stage of the AdaBoost algorithm about the relaive 'hardness' of each training sample is fed into the tree growing algorithm such that later trees tend to focus on harder-to-classify example.